troublecatstudios/SheetHappens/README.md

 # SheetHappens
 A google sheet importer for Unity.
+Works with our [Google Sheets Export API](https://github.com/troublecatstudios/google-sheet-export-api).

 ## Getting Started

-Chonks.Unity can be installed as a unity package using this url:
+SheetHappens can be installed as a unity package using this url:

 ```
 https://github.com/troublecatstudios/SheetHappens.git